matiasraisanen/BKTV-fixes/README.md

 This is fixed by injecting a snippet of javascript on the page, which tells the video player to load the video at the correct time stamp.

-To start the video, **first click on the seek bar** at the pre-loaded location and **then click the play-button**.
+To start the video, **click on the seek bar** at the pre-loaded position.
 Clicking the play-button alone does not seem to start the playback.

 ## How to install